Find free Miami-Dade County public records through county and municipal agencies in a matter of minutes.

 Although Miami-Dade County arrest records will be included in criminal records, criminal records are much more thorough and comprehensive as these reports show past and pending charges, arrests, detainments, holding facilities, sex crimes and more, while arrest reports are limited to one incident.

-Utilize the Criminal Justice Online System Hosted by the Miami-Dade County Clerk of Courts
+Use the Criminal Justice Online System Hosted by the Miami-Dade County Clerk of Courts

 Miami-Dade court-hosted criminal records and case information may be accessed via the Criminal Justice Online System, which is hosted by the Miami-Dade County Clerk of Courts.5,6

-Users can perform a free criminal record check by either case search or calendar search.
+Users can perform a free criminal record check by either Case Search or Calendar Search.
 This will not be an official criminal record check, but certified copies of criminal cases can be ordered by phone, mail or email (as the online system does not offer certified copies).

 Fees for criminal case records ordered via the clerk of courts are payable by mail with a cashier’s check or money order made out to the “Clerk of the Courts”, and are are as follows:

-• $1 per page (non-certified)
+- $1 per page (non-certified)

-• $2 per document (certified)
+- $2 per document (certified)

-• $2 per year (charged per searched year if year or case number is known)
+- $2 per year (charged per searched year if year or case number is known)

 To request by phone: